 Table of Contents

 Peru is a treasure trove of iconic sacred sites and unique landscapes, from the ruins of the ancient Machu Picchu to the impressive Vinicunca Rainbow Mountain, the country is a paradise for travelers looking for off-the-beaten-track adventures.
-Whether you’re looking to hike the Inca Trail through Peru’s mist-shrouded Andean Mountains or would love to see the giant zoomorphic Nazca Lines scattered across the Nazca Desert in the south, there’s plenty to discover.
-For anyone thinking of taking a trip to Peru, the country is now open for tourism with a few conditions.
-Here, we answer the question: “Is it safe to travel to Peru right now?”
-Read on to learn about Peru’s updated entry restrictions and what you can expect when you arrive, based on information available as of July 21, 2021.
+Whether you’re looking to hike the Inca Trail through Peru’s mist-shrouded Andean Mountains or see the giant zoomorphic Nazca Lines scattered across the Nazca Desert, there’s plenty to discover.
+The country is now open for tourism with a few conditions.
+Here, we answer the question: “Is it safe to travel to Peru during the COVID-19 pandemic?”
+Read on to learn about Peru’s updated entry restrictions and what you can expect when you arrive.

 ⚠️ Due to the evolving nature of the pandemic situation, safety regulations may change without warning.
 This article should not be treated as legal advice — we recommend that readers check with local authorities for updates on COVID-19 protocols prior to making travel arrangements.